 The abstract should be structured and contain no more than 300 words.
 Please bear in mind that the abstract and the title form the substantively informative portion of the article for purposes of indexing on electronic databases.
 The structured abstract should consist of four paragraphs: Background (including a clear description of the primary interest, purpose and context of the research), Methods, Results, and Conclusions.
 The abstract should be typed on a separate page, and should not include abbreviations, footnotes, or references.
 No abstract is needed for a case report.

-The length of the text and references should not exceed 15 pages of double-spaced type.
+The length of the text should not exceed 3,000 words (word count does not include abstract, references, and figure captions).
 The number of figures and tables together should not exceed 20.
 The text of the article is usually, but not necessarily, divided into sections with the headings Introduction, Materials and Methods, Results, and Discussion.
 Long articles may need section subheadings to clarify their content.
 Do not repeat in the text all data that appear in the tables or illustrations; emphasize or summarize only important observations.
 A conclusion may be included in the summary paragraph of the Discussion only if it is not redundant.

 It is the responsibility of the authors to assure that all clinical investigations detailed in manuscripts submitted to the Journal of Orthopaedic Science are conducted in accordance with The Code of Ethics of the World Medical Association (Declaration of Helsinki) for experiments involving humans http://www.wma.net/en/30publications/10policies/b3/index.html; EU Directive 2010/63/EU for animal experiments http://ec.europa.eu/environment/chemicals/lab_animals/legislation_en.htm; Uniform Requirements for manuscripts submitted to Biomedical journals http://www.icmje.org.
 All case reports must include a statement indicating that informed consent has been obtained from the patient or appropriate persons for publication, including any necessary photographs.
 An example of such a statement would be "The patients and/or their families were informed that data from the case would be submitted for publication, and gave their consent."
 Do not use patients' names, initials, institutional ID numbers, or other identifying information.
 Articles, including their study design, originating from a particular institution are assumed to be submitted with the approval of the requisite authority on ethical issues.
 Articles describing research involving human subjects must include a statement in the Materials and Methods section indicating that approval was given by the institutional review board (IRB) and that informed consent was obtained from each patient or candidate.
 Manuscripts reporting animal experiments must include a statement in the Materials and Methods section indicating that approval was obtained from the institutional review board and that animal care complied with the guidelines of the authors' institution or any national law on the care and use of laboratory animals.
 If the submitted manuscript describes original nucleotide sequence data, these data should be submitted to GenBank (http://www.ncbi.nlm.nih.gov/Genbank) by the authors, and the accession number should be included in the submitted manuscript.